spandit812/kubernetes/14-rbac.md

    ```
 --- ---
 **create role and role binding at custom namespace level, not at cluster level:**
+role is namespace level where as cluster role is enter cluster level.

    ```bash
    kubectl create namespace spandit